 "Mysteries of the Postmodern Deep: Laurie Anderson's Songs and Stories from Moby Dick," Theater 30:2 (Summer 2000).
 160-163.I can’t help loving the work of Laurie Anderson, even when I’m mystified or frustrated by some of its choices.
 Here’s my ambivalent consideration of her version of Melville’s Moby Dick — available to Project Muse subscribers at: http://muse.uq.edu.au/journals/theater/v030/30.2saul.html

-I've spent the last six years researching and now writing Becoming Richard Pryor (HarperCollins, forthcoming), a biography of the comedian.
+I've spent the last six years researching and now writing Becoming Richard Pryor (HarperCollins, 2014), a biography of the artist who revolutionized American comedy.

 The book traces Pryor's journey from a childhood spent in Peoria’s red light district to his arrival in the 1970s as the “funniest person on the planet” and one of Hollywood’s most unlikely and unforgettable stars.

 It is impossible to imagine the art of stand-up comedy without Pryor, its most versatile and charismatic figure.
 More than any previous comedian, he used the intimate details of his own life — his addictions, his relationships, his traumas — as the foundation of his act and the starting-point for his exploration of the meaning of America.

 Becoming Richard Pryor suggests that, for all the power of that stage act, it was always a refraction of his life, never the life itself.
 The life itself was a story so harrowing that it often couldn’t be processed into stand-up, even by the comedian who opened stand-up to the darkest of impulses.
 His stage act was in so small part an act of will, an assertion of control over a private world where control was in short supply.

 |246L/1||Literature in English, 1945 to the Present: In the Archive with American Fiction and Poetry||

 |166AC/1||Special Topics in American Cultures: Race and Performance||